GregoryBWilson/UFOs/README.md

 ***Figure 1 - McMinnville UFO Photograph***

-Data has access to a large file of UFO data, contained in the file data.js, and she wants to create a website that will be displayed online to allow users to filter for multiple criteria at the same time.
+Dana has access to a large file of UFO data, contained in the file data.js, and she wants to create a website that will be displayed online to allow users to filter for multiple criteria at the same time.
 She has the code working for a single criteria, date, but she wants to add additional table filters for the city, state, country, and shape.

 ## 2 Results

 To help Dana get a good understanding of how the website works I have done one very important thing: ***I have added numerous console.log statements to the code*** .
 These written statements to the console can be accessed by right clicking anywhere on the website and selecting "inspect".
-At the top of the  browser screen that opens select "Console" and you will be able to see all the information that I felt would be of value to help you understand how the website works.
-You should also know that during the development of the JavaScript file, app.js, I used the console.log command extensively to debug the original code.
+At the top of the  browser screen that opens select "Console" and you will be able to see all of the information that I felt would be of value to help you understand how the website works.
+You should also know, that during the development of the JavaScript file, app.js, I used the console.log command extensively to debug the original code.
 The following sections will explain, using both the console and website outputs, how the code is structured and how to use the website.

-Here is what can can found in section 2:
+Here is what can be found in section 2:

 - Section 2.1 describes how the website works
 - Section 2.2 describes how the list elements have been changed to accommodate the search requirements